jackdignamit/SOC-Automation-with-Wazuh-Cortex-and-Shuffle/README.md

 1. Secure Shell connect into the Wazuh virtual machine using its public IP address listed on the Vultr dashboard.
    - `ssh root@[Wazuh public ip]`

 2. To install Wazuh, download and run the Wazuh installation assistent.
 The latest version can be located here: [https://documentation.wazuh.com/current/quickstart.html](https://documentation.wazuh.com/current/quickstart.html)
    - This process may take a couple of minutes.

 <img width="1463" height="792" alt="Screenshot 2025-12-07 125015" src="https://github.com/user-attachments/assets/f4036a4c-b8ca-45d7-a817-acafd1a4af0b" />
 <img width="1481" height="176" alt="Screenshot 2025-11-01 125706" src="https://github.com/user-attachments/assets/0837eb85-bc97-4c89-9ec6-e9acae0c08e1" />

 3. Once Wazuh has finished installing, **copy the provided username and password** needed to access the Wazuh dashboard.
-I recommend writing these down in a notepad file in case you forget.
+I HIGHLY recommend writing these down in a notepad file in case you forget.

 4. We must first permit inbound traffic on TCP port 443 on the Wazuh server.
 Use the command **`ufw allow 443`** in the SSH session to enable this firewall rule.